josepablovr/WetExplorer-Autonomous-Tracked-Robot/README.md

 ## Robot Chassis

-We are using the platform Robodyne MaxII, which receives commands and provide feedback via RS232 protocol.
+We are using the platform Robodyne MAXII, which receives commands and provide feedback via RS232 protocol.
-We tunned the internal PIDs of both motors using the RoboteQ Motor Driver Interface, they are running on the close-loop velocity setting.
+We tuned the internal PIDs of both motors using the RoboteQ Motor Driver Interface, which are now running on the close-loop velocity setting.
+Note: the default platform comes with an open-loop mode and receives power percentage commands instead of velocity.
 ### Running the Hardware Interface in ROS